elixir-saas/phx-hook/packages/crop-image/README.md

 * `data-crop-file-input-id`: ID of a file input element, an image added to the input will be added to the crop canvas.
 * `data-crop-image-src`: Source URL or path of the image to crop.
 * `data-on-has-file`: A JS command that will be executed when the file input specified by `data-crop-file-input-id` selects a file.

-You should only specify one of `data-crop-file-input-id` and `data-crop-image-src`.

 ## Child Attributes